 First and foremost, you are a student’s guide and expert knowledge in helping them reach the correct form for each Pilates movement.
-Over and above that, your powers of motivation will be needed to help them break through some of the soreness they might fell so as to finally reach a perfect technique.
+Over and above that, your powers of motivation will be needed to help them break through some of the soreness they might feel to reach a perfect technique finally.

 As mentioned a little earlier, there’s plenty of talking to do and lots of standing.
-Been a Pilates teacher can be pretty tough work!
+Being a Pilates teacher can be pretty tough work!

-Ok, So Now That You Know What It’s All About, Start by Getting Certified…
+Ok, So Now That You Know What It’s All About, Starts by Getting Certified…

 Certification in the world of fitness means everything.
-Getting certified shows that you are an expert in your chosen field, be it a personal trainer, yoga instructor, or even a group fitness guru.
+Getting certified shows that you are an expert in your chosen field, whether a personal trainer, yoga instructor, or even a group fitness guru.

 And Pilates is no different.

-Certification means that you have gone through an extensive training course, offered by a respected training organization in your chosen field.
+Certification means that you have undergone an extensive training course offered by a respected training organization in your chosen field.
 Pilates has many options in this regard.

-The thing about Pilates certification is that it’s not going to take you four weeks, or even six weeks.
-Most of these courses take months to complete, sometimes even up to a year.
+The thing about Pilates certification is that it’s not going to take you four weeks or even six weeks.
+Most of these courses take months, sometimes up to a year.

 Classical v Contemporary Pilates

-When deciding on a certification program, the first important question you need to ask yourself is which discipline of Pilates you are going to get certified in.
+When deciding on a certification program, the first important question you need to ask yourself is which discipline of Pilates you will get certified in.
 And there are two: classical and contemporary.

-Classical Pilates is born out of concepts devised by Joseph Pilates, the founder of this form of exercise.
-It’s not an exact copy of his program, however with some variation on the order in the Pilates forms and other changes.
-In classical Pilates, during mat work, the pelvis position is crucial, especially for abdominal exercises that are carried out with a posterior tilt.
+Classical Pilates was born out of concepts devised by Joseph Pilates, the founder of this form of exercise.
+It’s not an exact copy of his program, with some variation on order in the Pilates forms and other changes.
+In classical Pilates, the pelvis position is crucial during mat work, especially for abdominal exercises carried out with a posterior tilt.

 Contemporary Pilates is a far more modern approach to Joseph Pilates’ work.
 Here, biomechanics, as well as physical therapy, play a large role.
 You can expect many of the same exercise forms as found in classical Pilates but with many other additions.
-This modern form of Pilates training is a popular for helping with injury rehabilitation in particular.
+This modern form of Pilates training is particularly popular for helping with injury rehabilitation.

 What will you specialize in?

-But don’t forget, there are also certification options that take Pilates equipment into account.
-This includes pieces like the Reformer, Cadillac and Barrels and more.
+But don’t forget; there are also certification options that consider Pilates equipment.
+This includes pieces like the Reformer, Cadillac and Barrels, and more.

-Without a doubt, the best courses out there are affiliated with the Pilates Method Alliance (PMA).
-This organization was established in 2001 and its a non-profit organization that is committed to the field of Pilates.
+Undoubtedly, the best courses out there are affiliated with the Pilates Method Alliance (PMA).
+This organization was established in 2001, and it’s a non-profit organization that is committed to the field of Pilates.

-With paying members around the globe, many of them who own studios or Pilates schools as well as teachers, the PMA is based in Miami.
-Not only does the PMA hold a Pilates Educators Summit but they help raise the awareness of Pilates worldwide.
+With paying members from around the globe, many of them who own studios or Pilates schools as well as teachers, the PMA is based in Miami.
+Not only does the PMA hold a Pilates Educators Summit, but they help raise awareness of Pilates worldwide.